 The bulk of class time will be spent in groups working to answer questions or respond to prompts posed by the instructor.
-Near the end of the semester student groups will distill and briefly present during tutorial (in roughly 10 minutes) what they feel is the most important thing that they have learned in the preceding classes based on their team and class discussions.
+Near the end of the semester student groups will distill and briefly present (in roughly 15-20 minutes) what they feel is the most important thing that they have learned in the preceding classes based on their team and class discussions.
+A one-page summary of the team's argument is due at the beginning of class on the day of the presentation.
 More information will be provided in class and on Desire2Learn.
 Specific presentation dates will be determined in class.